psy0rz/ledanim/README.md

 - Build and upload project

+### 4. testing

+- After powerup the first 3 leds should be blinking in order r, g, b with a fade effect.
+Check if the rgb-order is fine and the fading is smooth.

 - Use serial monitor to see if the unit boots and connects to your wifi

 - Goto http://ipadress